rikedyp/DyalogTutorials/docs/development-environment/install.md

 Dyalog provides installation packages for popular operating systems which can be [downloaded for free](https://www.dyalog.com/download-zone.htm).

 ## Microsoft Windows
 This is a quick overview of the installation process.
-For more information, see the [Dyalog for Microsoft Windows Installation and Configuration Guide]().
+For more information about installed components, registry entries and configuration etc., see the [Dyalog for Microsoft Windows Installation and Configuration Guide](https://docs.dyalog.com/latest/Dyalog%20for%20Microsoft%20Windows%20Installation%20and%20Configuration%20Guide.pdf).

 ### Download Dyalog and Begin Installation
 1. Go to the [download page](https://www.dyalog.com/download-zone.htm) and **download** the installation package **windows_64_&lt;version&gt;_unicode.zip**.